ntoll/ntoll.github.io/posts/why-computers-5.md

 endeavour, computers reflect those who make, inhabit and consume in such a medium.

-Computers shine when they enlarge us in an affirmative, humane, creative and expressive way.
-Yet computing for the sake of computers, with no regard for culture, is a diminished, inhumane and insular form of ignorance.
-Sadly, I can't help but feel disappointed with how we currently use and think of computers.
+Computers shine when they enlarge us in an affirmative, fulfilling, humane, creative and expressive way.
+Yet computing for the sake of computers, with no regard for culture, is a diminished, inhumane and insular form of ignorance and, sadly, I can't help but feel disappointed with how, in the mainstream, we currently use and think of computers.

 Social media is anything but social... it's an efficient advertising laboratory that turns humanity into lab rats caged in echo chambers of digitally digested